ukadavid/weatherapp/README.md

 This project requires you to build an asynchronous web app that dynamically updates the UI using the Web API and user data.

 ## Dependencies Installation
-initialization - npm init
+initialization - npm init;
-Express - npm install express
+Express - npm install express;
-body-parser - npm install body-parser cors - npm install cors
+body-parser - npm install body-parser;
+cors - npm install cors;

 ## Instructions
 This will require modifying the server.js file and the website/app.js file.
 You can see index.html for element references, and once you are finished with the project steps, you can use style.css to style your application to customized perfection.